Bounds for Gallai-Ramsey functions and numbers: Research Background

 The probabilistic method is a powerful technique for approaching asymptotic combinatorial problems.
 The following probability result, due to L. Lov\'{o}sz, fundamentally improves the Existence argument in many instances.
-Let $A_1,\ldots,A_n$ be events in a probability space $\Omega$.